 Consider using finviz.com to filter for these types of stocks.
 Here’s a look at a snippet of the screener for micro-cap stocks currently trading under $5 a share.

-The next thing to look for is a low float.
-Float is short for floating shares, the amount of shares available for trade on the open market.
+Float is short for floating shares, or the number of shares available for trade on the open market.
 When the float is low — say below 20 million shares outstanding — the penny stock could experience a meteoric rise due to the interplay of supply and demand.
+That’s the next thing to look for.

 These are only some key factors to look at when trying to spotting penny stocks poised for a big move.
-They’re not the be-all, end-all; consider technical patterns, fundamentals, as well as short interest in your hunt for penny stocks primed for a big move.
+They’re not the be-all, end-all; consider technical patterns, fundamentals, as well as short interest in your hunt for floating pennies primed for a big move.

 Jeff Williams is the lead trader of PennyPro.com.
 He is a short-term trader of stocks under $10 a share.